jd-develop/nougaro/README.md

 ## Language goals

  The main goal of this language is, for me, to learn how interpreted languages work.
 It is not intended to be blazing fast, memory safe and bleeding edge, but to be easily understandable.

+> [!Important]
-I do not recommend to use Nougaro in real projects.
+> I do *not* recommend to use Nougaro in real projects.

 ## Acknowledgements